tldr-pages/tldr/pages/common/gitlab-ctl.md

 # gitlab-ctl

-> A CLI tool for managing the GitLab omnibus.
+> CLI tool for managing the GitLab omnibus.
 > More information: <https://docs.gitlab.com/omnibus/maintenance/>.

 - Display the status of every service: